University of Georgia May 21-22, 2021

-The University of Georgia Department of History and the Andrew W. Mellon Foundation is pleased to announce the first Capitalist Souths interdisciplinary graduate student conference to be held March 13-14, 2020, at the UGA campus in Athens, Georgia.
-This conference is part of the Willson Center for Humanities and Arts Global Georgia Initiative*.
+The University of Georgia Department of History and the Andrew W. Mellon Foundation is pleased to announce its second Capitalist Souths interdisciplinary graduate student conference to be held May 21-22, 2021.
+Because of the ongoing pandemic, it will be held virtually.
+This conference is part of the Willson Center for Humanities and Arts Global Georgia Initiative.

 Questions?
 Contact email@example.com